Famous ice cream logos: The top American ice cream brands

 Turkey Hill, formally known as Turkey Hill Dairy, is prominent in the American market, especially for its wide range of beverages, frozen treats, and ice cream.
 The company was founded in 1931 during the economic downturn caused by the Great Depression.
 Turkey Hill’s ownership has changed over time, first being acquired by Kroger in 2019. – by private equity firm Peak Rock Capital.

 While the name “Turkey Hill” may seem unconventional to some for a brand specializing in ice cream and beverages, the design and elements of its logo serve as a fitting testament to that.
-The design elements of the logo seamlessly intertwine with each other, creating the atmosphere of a classic dairy farm.
-The traditional word mark in the form of a banner reflects the brand’s deep heritage and the richness of its past.
+The logo’s design elements seamlessly intertwine, creating the atmosphere of a classic dairy farm.
+The traditional word mark as a banner reflects the brand’s deep heritage and the richness of its past.

-The graphic image of a dairy farm on the banner gives the design an even more distinctive feel.
-This image emphasizes the brand’s core business and reinforces its identity so that customers immediately associate Turkey Hill with the freshness and authenticity reminiscent of a traditional dairy farm.
+The banner’s graphic image of a dairy farm gives the design an even more distinctive feel.
+This image emphasizes the brand’s core business and reinforces its identity, so customers immediately associate Turkey Hill with the freshness and authenticity reminiscent of a traditional dairy farm.

 Umpqua Dairy